 Anything from knitting (a very popular stress-relieving activity) to building pallet furniture, getting crafty could be just the outlet your life needs.

-Yes, curling up with a good book is considered a hobby!
+Yes, curling up with a good book is on our list of stress-relieving hobbies!
 While self-help type books are good, something to read simply for the fun of it may be the better medicine.

 Getting active in itself is great for releasing that stress, but there’s something about dancing that chases stress away.
 Sign up for a class or simply dance the night away in your own living room.